 Summer brings an abundance of fresh food.
 The warmer weather and longer days are ideal for plant growth.
 Berries are a summer fruit.
 Strawberries, raspberries, black and redcurrants are all in season in August.
 Now is the time to make the most of these fruits before winter sets in.

-Every year my raspberry canes produces loads of raspberries.
+Every year my raspberry canes produce loads of raspberries.
 Every day more ripen and I have a freezer full of raspberries.
 I also have numerous jars of raspberry jam.
 This year my blackcurrant bush also had a decent crop.
-A A great recipe to use up both blackcurrants and raspberries is an english summer pudding.
+A great recipe to use up both blackcurrants and raspberries is an English summer pudding.

 What is English Summer Pudding?